DracoNoir/kom/campaign/index.md

   * Most modifiers and limitations don't make sense, but some limitations could be used to justify an otherwise unavailable advantage/disadvantage
   * [Racial templates](../templates/races/) supersede these restrictions
 * All regular (non-cinematic) skills are available if appropriate for the character's TL

+### "Everyman" Skills

+While not required, being competent in "everyman" skills makes characters more believable adventurers (and helps keep the story flowing).
+With high ability scores, defaults could be enough.
+But it's generally recommended that every character have some basic training (i.e. spend at least 1 point) in each of the following areas:

+* Carousing, Diplomacy, Fast-Talk, _or_ Interrogation
+* Climbing, Hiking, _and_ Stealth
+* Driving _or_ Riding
+* First Aid
+* Gesture
+* Observation, Scrounging, _or_ Search
+* Savoir-Faire or Streetwise
+* Axe/Mace, Broadsword, Knife, Shortsword, _or_ Staff
+* Bow, Crossbow, _or_ Guns
+* Boxing, Brawling, _or_ Karate
+* Forced Entry
+* Holdout
+* Judo, Sumo Wrestling, _or_ Wrestling
+* Throwing

+### Party Composition

+The party (4 &ndash; 6 characters) should have at least:

+* Two characters that are well-trained in combat
+* One character with solid medical ability
+* One character that's comfortable in the outdoors
+* One character who's skilled at getting in and out of places
+* One character with access to "hidden" knowledge

+Additionally, as it is outlawed in Tarrsia, no more than one character may be built with magic as his central theme.
+With permission (see above), other characters could have trace levels of magic.